You have probably been eating Kale chips as a salad, in burgers, or something else.

 - According to an article on time.com, Kale secured third place on the dirtiest fruits and vegetable list.

-So, as I said at the beginning, did you feel like going to the kitchen and munching a Kale?
+So, as I said at the beginning, did you feel like going to the kitchen, cooking kale, or munching on it raw?

 Or did you read the harmful effects of Kale and decide against it?
 Oh, come on!
 These harmful effects don’t mean anything compared to their positives.

-Anyway, after reading the benefits of kale, it’s up to you to decide whether or not to eat it.
+After reading Kale benefits, it’s up to you to decide whether or not to eat it.
 Just be careful, and this veggie won’t ‘Kale’ you.